 Students are encouraged to broaden their proficiency and familiarity with foreign cultures, and to explore opportunities for study abroad.
 Several international programs in the School of Hospitality Management are offered for both short and long term.
 Students also broaden their cultural exposure through involvement in organizations such as the National Society of Minorities in Hospitality (NSMH).

-Faculty and undergraduate and graduate students come from diverse cultural backgrounds and numerous nations throughout the world, including: India, Jamaica, Japan, Korea, Singapore, Taiwan, Finland, China, the Netherlands, United Arab Emirates, England, Canada, and Turkey.
+Faculty and undergraduate and graduate students come from diverse cultural backgrounds and numerous nations throughout the world, including: India, Jamaica, Japan, Korea, Singapore, Taiwan, Finland, China, the Netherlands, United Arab Emirates, England, Ireland, Canada, and Turkey.

 We believe that in order to succeed in the emerging global society our graduates must be aware and welcoming of people with diverse backgrounds.
 Our graduates work in locations throughout the world; others work in the United States, collaborating with colleagues from diverse origins.